 If the above screen does not pop-up, it means that your Web-browser has been set to a proxy.
-Go to Tools>Internet Options>Connections>LAN Settings, in the screen that appears, cancel the Using Proxy checkbox, and click OK to finish it.

-2. After successfully login, you can click the Quick Setup to quickly configure your router.
+Go to Tools menu>Internet Options>Connections>LAN Settings, in the screen that appears, cancel the Using Proxy checkbox, and click OK to finish it.
+1. After successfully log in, you can click the Quick Setup menu to quickly configure your Router.

 Quick Setup

-Run the Quick Setup to manually configure your internet connection and wireless settings.
+Start>> WAN Connection Type >> Wireless >> Finish

+The quick setup will tell you how to configure the basic network parameters.

 To continue, please click the Next button.

 To exit, please click the Exit button.

 Exit Next